-- 1 Oil level measurement - a Place the motorcycle on the centerstand Warm up the engine for several minutes b.
-With the engine stopped, check the oil level through the level window located at the lower part of the left side crankcase cover
+- 1. Oil level measurement

+- Place the motorcycle on the centerstand.

+Warm up the engine for several minutes

-Be sure the motorcycle is positioned straight up when checking the oil level, a slight tilt toward the side can produce false readings
+Be sure the motorcycle is positioned straight up when checking the oil level; a slight tilt toward the side can produce false readings